lerni/instagram-basic-display-feed-element/README.md

 * espresso-dev/instagram-php 1.x

 ## Configuration
-You'll need to setup a [FB App](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started/) for basic display and set `appId` & `appSecret` ([Instagram not FB](https://stackoverflow.com/questions/60258144/invalid-platform-app-error-using-instagram-basic-display-api)). `redirectUri` will be `DYNAMICALLY-SET-HOST.TLD/_instaauth/` but you can also set it explicit with a domain per yml-config.
+You'll need to setup a [FB App](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started/) for basic display and set `appId` & `appSecret` ([Instagram not FB](https://stackoverflow.com/questions/60258144/invalid-platform-app-error-using-instagram-basic-display-api)). `redirectUri` will be `DYNAMICALLY-SET-HOST.TLD/_instaauth` but you can also set it explicit with a domain per yml-config.
 Make sure to configure the correct values (e.g. dev-url) in your FB App!
 If no token is generated yet, you'll find a link to generate one in the setting-tab of the element.
 The token 'll be renewed automatically (on request basis) if older than 30 days.

 1. Install the module
 2. Create a [FB App](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started/) use `https://DOMAIN.TLD/_instaauth` as redirectUri
     - create an Instagram app per other services (Sonstiges -> Business) on https://developers.facebook.com
+        - add Instagram to the App
-    - add Instagram-Tester
+    - add Instagram-Tester (Rolles add -> Instagram-Tester)
     - Login on Instagram & accept/confirm
         - Settings
             - Website-Berechtigungen
                 - Apps und Websites
                     - Accept Tester-Einladungen
 3. Add `appId` & `appSecret` in yml-config or `.env` like below & `?flush`
-    - make shure to use those form the "Instagram", not "App-Settings"!
+    - make sure to use those from the "Instagram", not "App-Settings"!
 4. Create an Instagram Feed Element & click on the link in the setting-tab to authenticate
     - <em>**dev-master** create a token in developers.facebook.com and add it manually to the element under setting, since ATM creating one per link throws: "Ungültige Anfrage: Anfrageparameter sind ungültig: Invalid redirect_uri".
 May it just works in live mode?</em>
 5. Reload CMS to see the generated token